iandevlin/mdn/video-player/video-player.md

 A poster image is defined for the video, and the ``preload`` is set to ``metadata`` which informs the browser that it should only attempt to load the metadata off the video file rather than the entire video file.
 This provides the player with data such as video duration.

+~~A small note on browser behaviour and the ``poster`` attribute.
+When a poster image is defined most browsers will take this to mean that the specified image is to be displayed until the user chooses to play the video.
+The exception to this are Internet Explorer 9 and 10 (IE11 does it correctly) which will only use the specified poster image in this way if ``preload=none`` as otherwise it will take the first still of the video and display that instead.~~(this used to be the case, need to double check)

 Three different video sources are provided for the player: MP4, WebM, and Ogg.
 Using these different source formats gives the best chance of being supported across all browsers that support HTML5 video.
 For further information on video formats and browser compatibility, see [supported media formats](https://developer.mozilla.org/en-US/docs/HTML/Supported_media_formats#Browser_compatibility).

 For browsers that do not support HTML5 video, a Flash player is provided that will allow playback of the MP4 video source, provided the end user has Flash installed.
 In addition a download link is displayed which allows users to download the MP4 video file, should they wish to (and providing those without Flash installed with a method of viewing the video, a fallback for a fallback if you like).